outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

        ```

     2. The following steps can also be done after entering the new Gentoo system.
-    3. `nano -w /etc/env.d/02locale`.
+    3. \# nano -w /etc/env.d/02locale.
 This setting will keep the original English system while displaying Chinese fonts.
 If you set LANG="zh_CN.xxx", then the system will be Chinese.
 Try `UTF-8` first otherwise many Chinese filenames not displaying correctly.

        ```
        LANG="en_US.UTF-8"